The range is tied to public local direction evidence rechecked on 20 June 2026, not presented as a timeless national amount.

 | Review score or profile | Whether it points to the same team, activity, location, and current route context. |

-This guide does not copy platform prices into local participation conditions.
+The guide does not copy platform prices into local participation conditions.
 If a platform is involved, treat it as a separate reference that still needs route, date, inclusion, and confirmation context.

 What changes the useful figure